aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 When separate management and workload clusters are supported in Bare Metal, the IP address becomes a necessity.

 ### osImageURL (optional)
-Optional field to replace the default Bottlerocket operating system.
-EKS Anywhere can only auto-import Bottlerocket.
+Optional field to replace the default Ubuntu operating system.
+EKS Anywhere can only auto-import Ubuntu.
 In order to use Ubuntu or RHEL see [building baremetal node images]({{< relref "../../osmgmt/artifacts/#build-bare-metal-node-images" >}}).
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
 To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run [upgrade cluster command]({{< relref "../../clustermgmt/cluster-upgrades/baremetal-upgrades/#upgrade-cluster-command" >}}).
 The `osImageURL` must contain the `Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` version (in case of modular upgrade).
 For example, if the Kubernetes version is 1.24, the `osImageURL` name should include 1.24, 1_24, 1-24 or 124.

 ### hookImagesURLPath (optional)